FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 The 🦄-figure has the follow effects for the owner:

 - When rolling an 🦄 no rocks are earned/paid = nothing happens.
-- The player can give and take (depending on the roll attempt outcome) rocks either from the central stash or from any other player!
+- The player can give or take rocks not only from the central stash, but also from any other player.*
 - The 🦄 is passed once another player rolls an 🦄.

+*Give or take rocks still depends on the roll attempt outcome!

 #### Bidding on the Einhorn